Blovario/jsonviewer/README.md

 # JSON Viewer

+## Direct Access

+You can also directly access the JSON viewer via this link: [JSON Viewer](https://blovario.github.io/jsonviewer/viewer.html)
 ## Description

 This project is a simple JSON viewer that allows formatting and displaying JSON in a tree view with collapsible lists.
 It is designed to be used locally in a browser without requiring a server.